What Are Service Level Agreements, and Why Should Your IT Provider Not Use Them

 1 min read

-You have personnel working in Russia or the Ukraine
+You have personnel working in Russia or Ukraine

 You support journalism, research, or activism (especially human rights) in Russia or the Ukraine